andreaba0/swiper-button/README.md

     delta: 60,
     onComplete: () => {
-        //when the swipe is completed return true or false return true;
+        //when the swipe is completed return true or false
+        //In this function it is possible to make a requst to a server (e.g. for user authentication)
+        //and in case of success for the login attempt return true orherwise return false return true;
     },
     onChange: (percent, time) => {
         //do something each time the user move the swipebar },
     onSuccess: () => {
-        //if the sign process succeed do something
+        //if the sign process succeed
     },
     onFail: () => {
-        //if the sign process fail do something else
+        //if the sign process fail
     }
 });
 ```